 Patagonia Nano Puff Hoody Warmth

-The primary purpose of puff jackets is warmth so it makes sense to start here right?!
+The primary purpose of a Patagonia Puffy jacket is warmth so it makes sense to start here right?!
 Ok, so the original Nano Puff series was perhaps the market innovator in offering top quality insulation in an ultralight form.
 In case you’ve never seen one of these jackets, they basically look and feel pretty light and you would never guess how warm they are.
 This makes the Patagonia Nano Puff Jacket perfect for packing into backpacks and bringing along on hikes or long backpacking trips as it will easily fit in a tiny stuff sack.

 The Nano Puff Hoody is no different, boasting ‘PrimaLoft’s top-end 60g Gold Eco fil’ (To clarify – this is not a Goose Down Jacket, it’s synthetic insulation).
 A real benefit to synthetic insulation is that if it does get wet, it recovers better and won’t get ruined.
 This means that despite weighing pretty much nothing, this jacket will perfectly handle Spring and Autumnal daytime temperatures in urban and trail settings.
 However, it may run into trouble if you head up into the mountains.

-If you’re going to be mountaineering or doing some winter treks, then this isn’t the ideal jacket for your needs – check out Patagonia’s XYZ instead.
+If you’re going to be mountaineering or doing some winter treks, then this Patagonia Puff hoody isn’t the ideal jacket for your needs – check out Patagonia’s XYZ instead.

 Patagonia Nano Puff Hoody Weight and Packability